remirror/remirror/docs/guide/installation.md

 ## Required styles

 Remirror requires styles for the editor to function correctly across different browsers.
-Adding these styles are supported in with the following methods:
+These styles can be added in the following ways:

 ```Javascript
 // Plain CSS